 The Four Types Of Damage That Causes Coax Cables To Go Bad

-There are four possible reasons to blame for why your coax cable has gone bad.
+There are four possible reasons to blame for why your coax cable has gone wrong.

-The melting points of coax cables are 150 degrees F. These low melting points mean that a coax cable will go bad when it is near a heat source for a long time.
-This is because the plastic on the coax cable will melt and the components will shift out of place.
+The melting points of coax cables are 150 degrees F. These low melting points mean that a coax cable will go wrong when it is near a heat source for a long time.
+This is because the plastic on the coax cable will melt, and the components will shift out of place.

-Also, coax cables can go bad due to water damage.
-Like many electrical-based objects, coax cables are not functional when they are subject to water.
-Water can affect the electrical wiring of a coax cable.
+Also, coax cables can go wrong due to water damage.
+Like many electrical-based objects, persuade cables are not functional when they are subject to water, and water can affect the electrical wiring of a coax cable.

 However, What Is The Main Reason That Causes A Coax Cable To Go Bad?